Educational Philosophy

 In the second and third years, students will be primarily responsible for creating systems that can be realized by combining basic technical elements, which will serve as a basis for considering what curriculum they will choose in the fourth and fifth years.

-With an emphasis on English, classes are conducted according to clear goals for each grade.
-Regarding teaching methods, instead of the traditional reading and writing style that only involves copying what is written on the board, emphasis is placed on listening and speaking as communication skills.
-In addition, there are many short-term study abroad events in Hawaii, Singapore, etc., and there are also opportunities for collaborative learning with students from overseas. - Liberal arts education (curriculum conceptual diagram basic academic ability training education / career education)
+In order to help students become internationally minded members of society, we place emphasis on English and provide classes that are aligned with clear goals for each grade.
+As for teaching methods, instead of the traditional reading and writing style that involves simply copying what is written on the board, we place emphasis on listening and speaking as communication skills.
+We also have many short-term study abroad events in Hawaii, Singapore, and other places, and we provide opportunities for collaborative learning with students from overseas.

 Academic performance score | Comment |